asbates/tidytuesdayapi/README.md

 # tidytuesdayapi

+**NOTE**
+This project is no longer deployed.
+There wasn't much usage so I figured I'd save the $5/month.

 This is a web API for the
  [Tidy Tuesday](https://github.com/rfordatascience/tidytuesday) project.
 Tidy Tuesday is a "weekly data project aimed at the R ecosystem."